 What is Circadian Rhythm?
-It is our bodies natural sleeping and waking cycle, as a response to light and darkness.
+It is our body's natural sleeping and waking cycle, as a response to light and darkness.
 Even cooler…it is regulated by our brain!
 This internal clock signals our mind and body to go to sleep at night and remain awake during the day.
 Any disruption to our biological rhythms — from things like jet lag, job hours, or insomnia — can lead to problems with memory, cognitive function, irritability, metabolism, motor control, and disrupted sleep.
 But, research shows that your gut microbiome has its own daily rhythms that are firmly intertwined with your body’s circadian rhythms.
 And, changes in either one (whether from diet, travel, or lack of sleep) can affect the other.
 Everything is connected!!!

 Take Action for Better Gut Health and Better Sleep!